Jennifer-Hinrichsen/emotion-tracker/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+This section lists any major frameworks/libraries used to bootstrap your project.

 - [![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?logo=javascript&logoColor=000)](#)
 - [![Next][Next.js]][Next-url]